-aldives' economic freedom score is 47.8, making its economy the 158th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 1.2 points from last year, and Maldives is ranked 36th out of 39 countries in the Asia-Pacific region.
+aldives' economic freedom score is 48.3, making its economy the 155th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.5 point from last year, and Maldives is ranked 35th out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is lower than the world and regional averages.
-Maldives's economy is considered "repressed" according to the 2024 Index.
+Maldives' economy is considered "repressed" according to the 2025 Index.

 Reform to enhance prospects for long-term sustainable development remains vital.
 Impediments to sustained private-sector growth and diversification are still considerable, largely because of such institutional deficiencies as corruption and weak protection of property rights.
-State-owned enterprises still play a large role in the economy.
+State-owned enterprises continue to play a large role in the economy.
 The regulatory framework remains relatively underdeveloped.
-Enforcement of labor regulations is not effective, and the large public sector employs much of the labor force.
+Enforcement of labor regulations is ineffective, and the public sector employs much of the labor force.
 Lack of competition in the market has affected price levels, but monetary stability has been maintained.